ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 </div>
 </br>

 4. Go back to the console, open your thing “esp32_btmesh_bridge”.
 Click Security -> Your certificate -> Policies -> Actions -> Attach Policy.
-If you have a policy, change it to.
+If you have a policy, select it.
 If not, please refer to next step and then back to here.
 <div align="center">
   <img src="./images/attach_policy_to_ting.gif">
   <center> <b>Figure: Attach Policy</b> </center>
 </div>
 </br>

 5. Please don’t forget to modify the “Resource” of the policy as the lambda of yours.
+The Resource refers to the Things.

 ```
 {